 For each Grand Entry, you will be directed to your position by the Arena Director or by ISC staff.
 Tobacco will be presented to you in appreciation of your participation of the days' events.
 You will be acknowledged by the community for your support.
 After the Grand Entry, you may place the tobacco on a drum of your choice or you may place the tobacco in a bowl provided at the front of the stage.

-Would you like to volunteer at the 2016 Pow Wow?
-Click here to become a volunteer.
+Would you like to volunteer at the 2017 Pow Wow?
+Registration is now closed.